nmcteam/3dash/README.md

 The `where` property keys are File properties, and its values are either strings or numeric arrays.

-If a string, Files are filtered such that the FIle property matching the array key equals the array value.
+If a string, Files are filtered such that the File property matching the array key equals the array value.

 ```